AnushaChattoHeidelberg/PredictFinancialMarketsByAnalyzingSpeechByCentralBanksAnalyzing/README.md

 # tasks pending -
 1. 1st iteration Prediction model with train and test data
 2. creating a bert transformed test set to test the model after the inital training
+3. Begin converting snippets into py files to be directly run in main, as of now main,py is empty - process begun as test in branch Anusha
 --------------------------------------------------------------------------------------------------------------------------------------------------

 # Notes for Repo contributers